Loan Calculation Formula

 How can I lower my payments?

 The most common ways of lowering payments are making the loan a longer term, using longer compounding terms, negotiating or consolidating to a lower interest rate, or finding a loan that allows skipping or deferring occasional payments.
-For a more detailed answer, see our page on how can I lower my loan payments?

 How precise is this calculator?